Tacoao/FlowDesk-KafagyAli-MarketIndicatorApi/README.md

 On Kucoin the trading symbole follow this format: `BTC-EUR`
 ## Features

-- **Real-time data processing**: The API consumes trading data in real-time and calculates the cumulative delta for specified trading pairs.
+- **100 last trade data processing**: The API consumes trading data for the 100 last trade made and calculates the cumulative delta for the specified trading pair.
 - **Extensible to multiple exchanges**: Initial support for the Kucoin exchange with the architecture designed to add more exchanges.
 Example: To add Binance, you should only create `endpoint->Controller->Service` in the same way as the Kucoin exchange.

 ## Dependencies